methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-10-28-vsphere-5-5-storage-profiles-now-storage-policies.md

 ---
   title: vSphere 5.5 Storage Profiles Are Now Storage Policies
   date: 2013-10-28 07:00:23
+excerpt: "I had previously used storage profiles in previous versions of vSphere and went digging for them again after getting my new vSphere 5.5 environment..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I had previously used storage profiles in previous versions of vSphere and went digging for them again after getting my new vSphere 5.5